 - Identify each business license, occupational tax certificate, or other license document required to operate a business issued during the preceding 12 months.

 - Submit information on each of those documents to the Department of Audit and Accounts.

 - Business Name

 - Federally Assigned Employment Eligibility Verification System User Number as provided in the affidavit submitted at the time of application.

-The Georgia Office of the Attorney General offers videos, reporting requirements, and other helpful information.
+The Georgia Department of Audits offers videos, reporting requirements, and other helpful information.

 The Systematic Alien Verification for Entitlements (SAVE) is an Internet-based program run by United States Citizenship and Immigration Services, a component of the Department of Homeland Security.
 It determines the immigration status of applicants for public benefits.
 However, SAVE does not determine benefit eligibility.
 For immigration status, an affidavit must be collected from each and every applicant for a public benefit from the city before the public benefit is given to the applicant by the city.

 SAVE is mandatory in the state of Georgia and all municipalities need to be registered.
 To register: